-- Both beginning (starters) and experienced journalist (seniors) can submit a project that cannot be realised through the normal channels of journalism, that has major news value and depth and that is also original, innovative and time-consuming.
+- Both beginning (starters) and experienced journalists (seniors) can submit a project that cannot be realised through the normal channels of journalism, that has major news value and depth and that is also original, innovative and time-consuming.
 Every team should have at least one experienced journalist (more than 2 years of experience).

 - The applicant must be a journalist (written or audio-visual press), or be able to prove that he/she is aspiring to a career in journalism.
 Personal references and/or references to earlier work are essential in that respect.